2025 Donald Trump speech to a joint session of Congress

-Donald Trump, the 47th president of the United States, addressed a joint session of the United States Congress on Tuesday, March 4, 2025.
+Donald Trump, the 47th president of the United States, addressed a joint session of the United States Congress on March 4, 2025.
 It was his first public address before a joint session during his second term.
-(Note: Overall, it was Trump's fifth speech to a joint session of the United States Congress.)
+Overall, it was Trump's fifth speech to a joint session of the United States Congress.
 Like a State of the Union Address, it was delivered before the 119th United States Congress in the Chamber of the House of Representatives in the United States Capitol.
 Presiding over this joint session was the House speaker, Mike Johnson, accompanied by JD Vance, the vice president in his capacity as the president of the Senate.

 Background

 The Article Two of the United States Constitution requires the president to occasionally "give to the Congress information of the state of the union."
 Beginning with Ronald Reagan in 1981, presidents have delivered an address in the months after they are sworn in.
 Secretary of Veterans Affairs Doug Collins was named the designated survivor.